robbintt/outlines/wordpress_backup_restore.md

 ### WordPress Backup and Restore Procedures

+These procedures have been tested at least once on an ansible managed Ubuntu 16.04 server.
 The backup and restore procedures are very good automation targets.

 #### Automation Constraints

 1. URL name length is different than mysql user, database, password maximum length
 2. Use `sudo -u www-data do-stuff` to maintain ownership under `apache2`'s `www-data` user.
+3. It looks like a lot of PHP5 stuff might break on PHP7.
+PHP versioning could be very important.
+    - PHP versioning creates tons of security concerns.
+Requires compartmentalization/virtualization

 #### WordPress Backup Procedure